by Claire Jariss Manlapas . December 4th, 2014

 Cloning Pixels A function that allows you to replicate pixels from one place to another.

-CMYK Stands for Cyan, Magenta, Yellow, Black; this color model (also called process color, four color) is a subtractive color model used in color printing.
+CMYK Stands for Cyan, Magenta, Yellow, and Key color (aka — black); this color model (also called process color, four color) is a subtractive color model used in color printing.

 Color Palette A set of colors that make up the total range of colors used in graphic computers.